Kintyre/ksconf/README.md

       -F, --force           Force file storing even of files that contain the special 'KSCONF-NO-SORT' marker.
 This only prevents an in-place sort.
+      -q, --quiet           Reduce the amount of output.
+In '--inplace' only files that were updated or contained errors are reported.
       -n LINES, --newlines LINES
                             Lines between stanzas.